LeopoldSchmid/pgr-final/documentation/IMPLEMENTATION_STATUS.md

 - **Mobile-optimized interface** with proper navigation spacing and intelligent forms
 - **Professional appearance** suitable for sharing and collaboration
 - **Solid technical foundation** with maintainable CSS architecture and error-free UX
+- **Modern app architecture** with single-function screens and progressive disclosure

 ---